Moon Phase

 Hot Water Beach is NOT a secret!
 It is known around the world!

 Hot Water Beach is located along New Zealand's Pacific coast just south of Mercury Bay at the northeast tip of the Coromandel Peninsula (map).
-It's relatively easy to reach, and whether you feel like exploring the sea or playing some poker while sprawled out on the beach, it's worth a visit.

 Hot Sand!